-After submitting the Mutual Claim form, please ensure you receive a message with a reference number.
+After submitting the Mutual Fund Claim form, please ensure that you make a record of the Transaction Reference Number, this will be required if you have any queries with your claim at a later date.
 If you do not receive this message it is likely that your form has not been filled out in its entirety and ultimately will not reach the Mutual Fund Team.

 - Terms and Conditions of Membership

 - Any school or academy within or linked to Devon’s authority may join the Mutual Fund.

 - Membership to the fund will be on an annual basis and schools who are non-members will be asked annually whether they wish to join the fund.